-People who may be involved after your child has died
+Who may be involved after my child has died?

 After the death of a child or young person, a number of different people are likely to become involved.
 Who is involved will depend on how your child died.

-If your child became ill suddenly, or has been unwell for some time, your doctor or hospital staff will be able to talk with you about what has happened and why.
+If your child became ill suddenly, or has been unwell for some time, your healthcare team will be able to talk with you about what has happened and why.
 They may also be able to provide some helpful information and support for you in these early days.